Maroochydore

 It’s a common misconception that workplace cybersecurity is solely the domain of IT departments.
 While these teams are responsible for implementing and maintaining security protocols, individual employees play a crucial role in protecting the organisation from cyberattacks.
 Taking personal cybersecurity responsibility means understanding that your actions directly impact the security of company data and systems.

 Every action you take—whether it’s the links you click or the passwords you set—can either open the door to a potential breach or strengthen the defence against cyber threats.
-By adopting a proactive attitude, team members can prevent many risks associated with human error, which accounts for the majority of successful cyberattacks.
+Human factors account for over 85% of data breaches, highlighting the importance of proactive employee training in cybersecurity practices, according to the 2021 Verizon Data Breach Investigations Report.
+By adopting a proactive attitude, team members can prevent many risks associated with human error.

 One of the most effective ways to improve your cybersecurity posture is to stay informed about current threats.
 Cybercriminals are constantly developing new tactics, meaning the risks we face are always changing.
 While you don’t need to be a cybersecurity expert, keeping up with the basics can go a long way.